 The two main ingredients that are examined are your blood and urine.
 Which leads us to the question:

-The five categories life insurance companies test blood and urine for:
+The 5 categories life insurance companies test blood and urine for:

 - Cholesterol – fatty substance in your body needed to help keep things lubricated.
 There are good and bad types of cholesterol.
 If you have too much bad cholesterol in your blood it can stick to arteries causing blockage in your arteries leading to complications such as heart attack or stroke.
 Life insurance companies vary in how much total cholesterol is allowed.
 Some companies only allow total cholesterol of 200 for the top rate class although most have moved the parameters out to as high as 300.